 It should also be noted that CTR is not the only measurement by which you should define a campaign’s success.
 As each click costs money, it is vital that the right people are interacting with your ad.
 For this, an understanding of the following terms is important:

 Cost Per Clicks, CPC, are exactly what they sound like, how much you are charged each time someone interacts with your ad.
 Unless the ad is being clicked on, you will not be charged.
 The cost of each click depends on a number of factors, more on those later, but you are able to set a maximum limit to each click.

-Cost Per Action, CPA, is essentially the same as the conversion rate, but related to a specific action instead of sale.
+Cost Per Action, CPA, is essentially the same as the conversion rate but related to a specific action instead of the sale.
 This may be a registration or subscription, or some other interaction with your website that is relevant to your business.

 How Costs Are Calculated

 As previously mentioned, the cost of each click is not easy to predict and is informed by each keyword, its relevancy to your ad and how successful the ad is.
 This is partly because Google wants each ad to be as fruitful as possible as it earns money each time an ad is clicked upon.

 For this reason, each ad is given a “Quality Score”, which is quantified by your Click through rate.
 Each ad is essentially a bidding process, which will relate to your maximum bid per keyword (search term).
 The better your quality score, the less your bid will be per search term showing up as either a search or banner ad.